Andy Green (baseball): Coach and managerial career

 Green led the Missoula Osprey to the Pioneer League Championship in 2012.

 In 2013, after leading the Mobile BayBears to consecutive first and second half division titles, he was named Southern League's Manager of the Year.
 Green was named the 2014 Southern League manager of the year and was the first manager in Southern League history to win that award in consecutive years.

 In 2015, Green served as the third base coach for the Arizona Diamondbacks.

 After spending one season as a third base coach for the Diamondbacks, on October 29, 2015, Green was named manager of the San Diego Padres.
 Green's first managerial ejection occurred on April 19, 2016, during a game against the Pittsburgh Pirates.
 After a balk was called on Padres pitcher Colin Rea, then reversed, then called again, Green came out to argue with umpires Mark Carlson and Brian Gorman.
 Gorman eventually ejected Green, and Green had to be escorted back to the dugout by bench coach Mark McGwire.
-Green's first season was marred by a rebuild, as the Padres front office traded away veterans James Shields, Melvin Upton, Jr., and Matt Kemp, leading to a 68–94 season.
+Green's first season was marred by a rebuild, as the Padres front office traded away veterans James Shields, Melvin Upton Jr., and Matt Kemp, leading to a 68–94 season.

 On August 13, 2017, the San Diego Padres announced that they had extended Green through the 2021 season.

 Green was fired by the Padres on September 21, 2019.
 The team had posted a 69–85 record under him up to that point in the season and a 274–366 record overall during his tenure.
 Bench coach Rod Barajas replaced Green as interim manager for the remainder of the season.

-On December 9, 2019, Green was hired as the bench coach of the Chicago Cubs.
+On December 9, 2019, Green was hired as the bench coach of the Chicago Cubs under new manager David Ross.
+Upon the hiring of Craig Counsell to replace Ross, Green departed the Cubs and joined the Mets organization within the team's front office.
+He now serves as the team's Senior Vice President for Player Development.